charlieweinberger/leetcode-calendar/README.md

 ## Current Features

 - Display data for any leetcode username
+- Display tooltip for showing submissions for any day
 - Toggle whether to view data in the current year (2025) or previous 365 days
 - Toggle whether or not to view the title text
 - Toggle whether to view a green colorway vs. orange colorway